 You have a few options for signing up for a Zoom account.

-account: - for up to 100 participants.
-Some work-arounds to the time limit are tosback-to-back or give someone else hosting privileges at the five-minute warning.
+Free account: 40-minute limit for up to 100 participants.
+Some work-arounds to the time limit are to schedule meetings back-to-back or give someone else hosting privileges at the five-minute warning.

-an account It includes up to 24 hours for each meeting.
+Purchase an account for $14.99 mo.
+It includes up to 24 hours for each meeting and up to 100 participants.
 You can choose to prepay a year and receive a discount.

 There are other accounts that cost more and have additional features if you need them.

 Your synagogue may allow you to share their line.
 If that is the case, you may have to ask them to schedule a meeting for you.
 Other options for hosting are mentioned below.